Schmorl’s nodes are a disc herniation into a spinal bone named after a pathologist late 1920’s

 Not all Schmorl’s nodes are painful.
 However, endplates are meant to be intact in order to maintain the structural integrity of the disc and bone.
 Just like the outer part of the disc, structural failure can result in the inner part of the disc pushing into or through the outer part, known commonly as a disc herniation.
 Not all disc herniations are painful.
 They may not place any pressure on a nerve or on other sensitive structures, but damage is done to one degree or another.

-This is a reasonable, general line of thinking, however, some research indicates these to be a bit more insidious.
+This is a reasonable, general line of thinking, however, some research indicates these to be a bit more consequential.

 Painful Nodes